jckarter/clay/doc/primitives-reference.md

     [F, ..T]
     CallDefined?(static F, static ..T) : Bool;

 `CallDefined?` attempts to find an overload of the symbol `F` matching the input types `..T`.
-If successful, it returns true, otherwise, it returns false.
+If successful, it returns true; otherwise, it returns false.
+To find an overload for calling a non-symbol type, `CallDefined?(call, FunctionType, ..T)` can be used.

 #### <a name="modulename"></a>ModuleName